arazgray/doto/README.md

 newest-wins with a toast.
 Auto-push (8s debounce) + pull on load, focus and reconnect.
 Details in [MANUAL.md](MANUAL.md#account-and-sync).

-Requires a Google OAuth client ID (Drive API enabled, origin `https://arazgray.github.io`): paste it once in the Account dialog, or set `GOOGLE_CLIENT_ID` in `app.js`.
+Ships with the app's own Google OAuth client ID — just press Sign in.
+(Repo forks need their own ID: set `GOOGLE_CLIENT_ID` in `app.js`, with the Drive API enabled and the site's origin added.)

 ## Install as app (PWA)
 Served over HTTPS (e.g. `https://arazgray.github.io/doto/`) the app is